-Scenario: Clinical Solution A Retrieves Document from a Central Clinical Data Repository
+Scenario: Clinical Solution Submits a Document to a Central Clinical Data Repository.

-Assumption: Document is stored in a Clinical Data Repository
+Assumption: Document is stored in a Clinical Data Repository.

-This sequence diagram provides the option of using the CA:FeX Interoperability Specifications that provide support for saving and retrieving data (e.g., documents) to and from a central Clinical Data Repository.
+This sequence diagram provides the option of using the CA:FeX Interoperability Specifications that provide support for submitting documents to a central Clinical Data Repository.
 This specification includes a Data Source and a Data Recipient actor.
 Additionally, this sequence diagram uses the 'Submit Data' FHIR operation.